Programming-School-Pro/Blog/cl1azrl8602o080nvfw1yac09.md

-## Two Ways to create a Embed Styled Html Page in my blog
+## Two Ways to create a Embed Styled Html Page in your blog

 Hi Everyone 👋